What you need to know about the proposal to end the Minneapolis Police Department

-The next few weeks will be crucial for determining the future of policing in Minneapolis.
+The next few weeks will be crucial for the future of policing in Minneapolis.

-In the weeks since George Floyd’s death, some people have pushed to abolish the police department.
-Others have advocated for scaling it back and boosting investments in violence prevention and mental health programs.
+In the weeks since George Floyd’s death, some people have pushed to abolish the Police Department.
+Others have advocated scaling it back and boosting investments in violence prevention and mental health programs.

-Up for consideration now is an attempt by some City Council members to change the city’s charter, which serves as its constitution, to eliminate the requirement to have a police department.
+Up for consideration now is an attempt by some City Council members to change the city’s charter to eliminate the requirement to have a police department.
 Here’s what we know about the proposal.

 Floyd’s killing added new urgency to a longstanding argument about how to reform a police department that disproportionately uses force on people of color, especially those who are Black.